pixashot/docs/example-use-cases.md

----
-excerpt: "Practical examples and use cases for Pixashot, including e-commerce product captures, social media previews, web archiving, and automated testing."
-published_at: true
----

 # Examples and Use Cases

 Pixashot provides powerful screenshot capabilities that can be applied across various industries.
 Here are practical examples showing how to integrate Pixashot into different workflows.